 Family Travel Blogs: When Having Kids Is No Excuse To Stay Home

-Travelling with the whole family raises a whole new set of challenges.
+Traveling with the whole family raises a whole new set of challenges.
 Having people from different generations together all the time in enclosed spaces or even outdoors can develop unexpected skills.

 Travel is something that’s hard to define because each of us has our own interpretation of what the ultimate form of travel looks like.
 Caz and Craig say that travel allows them to escape the everyday formalities and they also have the stories to prove it.
-The Australian family are real road trips experts.
+The Australian family are real road trip experts.

 Must-read post: Road Trips – The Ultimate Planning Guide